96 Amazing Things Made in the U.S.A.

-Toms of Maine began in 1968 when Tom and Kate Chappell moved to Maine in search of a healthier, simpler life for their family, and they couldn’t find personal care products that were as natural as they’d hoped.
-So they made the products themselves.
+Toms of Maine began in 1968 when Tom and Kate Chappell moved to Maine in search of a healthier, simpler life for their family.
+They couldn’t find personal care products that were as natural as they’d hoped, so they made the products themselves.
 Today all of Tom’s of Maine toothpaste (as well as their stick deodorant) is still manufactured in Sanford, Maine.

 ODE Olive Oil Body Balm

-The olive oil that’s the key ingredient in this line of hydrating body products is harvested in the traditional Tuscan style—on the McEvoy Ranch in Northern California.
-The rich balm is 97 percent organic and features a moisturizing blend of olive and jojoba oils, beeswax, and vitamin E. It’s available in four delicious scents Bohemian rose, citrus oro, lavender, and verde.
+The olive oil that’s the key ingredient in this line of hydrating body products is harvested in the traditional Tuscan style, except they bring that Mediterranean skill to the McEvoy Ranch in Northern California.
+The rich balm is 97 percent organic and features a moisturizing blend of olive and jojoba oils, beeswax, and vitamin E. It’s available in four delicious scents: Bohemian rose, citrus oro, lavender, and verde.

 June Jacobs Rapid Repair Healing Cream

-June Jacob products are the brainchild of a mother-daughter team from New Jersey, and like all June Jacobs products, the Rapid Repair Healing Cream is made in Moonachie, New Jersey.
-We think this cream could really come in “handy” at this point (thank you, COVID-19).
+June Jacob products are the brainchild of a mother-daughter team.
+All their products, including the Rapid Repair Healing Cream, are made in Moonachie, New Jersey.
+We think this cream could really come in handy.

 Southern Magnolia mineral cosmetics